MicrosoftDocs/windows-itpro-docs/windows/deployment/windows-autopilot/registration-auth.md

     NOTE: A user without global admin privileges who clicks the link will see a message similar to the following:

     ![Not global admin](images/csp7.png)
-3. Customer clicks the “Yes” checkbox, followed by the “Accept” button, and they’re done.
+3. Customer selects the **Yes** checkbox, followed by the **Accept** button, and they’re done.
 Authorization happens instantaneously.

 4. The OEM can use the Validate Device Submission Data API to verify the consent has completed.
-This API is discussed in the latest version of the API Whitepaper (p.
-14ff).
-As the Whitepaper says, it’s a best practice recommendation for OEM partners to run that API check to confirm they’ve received customer consent before attempting to register devices, to avoid errors in the registration process.
+This API is discussed in the latest version of the API Whitepaper, p.
+14ff (https://devicepartner.microsoft.com/en-gb/assets/detail/windows-autopilot-integration-with-oem-api-design-whitepaper-docx). **Note**: this link is only accessible by Microsoft Device Partners.
+As discussed in this whitepaper, it’s a best practice recommendation for OEM partners to run the API check to confirm they’ve received customer consent before attempting to register devices, thus avoiding errors in the registration process.

 ## Summary

-As you can see from the steps above, Microsoft is no longer involved in the process:  the consent exchange happens directly between OEM and customer.
-Also, it all happens instantaneously, as quickly as buttons are clicked.
+At this stage of the process, Microsoft is no longer involved; the consent exchange happens directly between the OEM and the customer.
+And, it all happens instantaneously - as quickly as buttons are clicked.